cooperreid-optimizely/optimizely-jsclient-manager/README.md

 ## Enhancements

 ### init
-Loads the SDK script and the datafile, returns a Promise
+Loads the SDK script and the datafile, returns a Promise.
+Also dispatches any tracking calls that where called pre-init.
 ```javascript
 optlyClientManager.init()
 ```